 How is reassessment connected to what I pay in property taxes?

 Assessment of all properties is a way of equitably distributing the tax load.
 Property taxes are based on your property’s assessed value forms the starting point for the calculation of your property tax; owners of properties with similar values pay similar taxes.
 Your property’s assessed value is used to distribute the funds the City, Library and School Boards require to operate.

 Will my property taxes change with a reassessment?

 Not necessarily.
 It is common for properties to experience property assessment increases or decreases at different rates due to changes in the market place or economy.
-There are some properties which its assessed values will have increased or decreased more than the average within its property tax class; these properties will see tax changes as a result of the 2017 Reassessment.
+There are some properties where assessed values will have increased or decreased more than the average within its property tax class; these properties will see tax changes as a result of the 2017 Reassessment.

 Does reassessment and the term revaluation mean the same thing?

-Yes, these terms can be used interchangeably.
-They both refer to the process of updating assessed values of all property classes or types to a more current assessed value, as of legislated base date.
+Yes.
+Both terms refer to the process of updating assessed values of all property classes or types to a more current assessed value, as of legislated base date.
 The 2017 reassessment of your property reflects its assessed value as of January 1, 2015; this assessed value will be in place from 2021 to 2024, until the next provincially legislated reassessment in 2025.

 Is the assessed value on my Assessment Notice, the value I would sell my property for today?
 What about COVID-19's effect?

 No. The assessed value is not the value of what you would sell your property for today — the assessed value is calculated for taxation purposes only and is an estimate based on sold properties in your market area as of the valuation base date of January 1, 2015.
 Sales that have occurred after this valuation date cannot be considered in the 2017 reassessment as per legislation.
 Also, any economic impact COVID-19 may or may not have had on a property's assessed value will not be reflected in 2021 property reassessment figures.